 A Florida Keys itinerary wouldn’t be complete without spending at least an entire day enjoying all the incredible things to do and see in Key West.
 We are going to list some of our favorite activities to enjoy on Key West to pick and choose what you’d like to see.

-All of these attractions are walking distance from one another.
-If you find yourself tired of walking you can always use the Duval loop shuttle to get you close to all the locations you’d want to visit.
+All of these attractions we mention in this guide are within walking distance from one another.
+If you find yourself tired of walking you can always use the free Duval loop shuttle to get you close to all the locations you’d want to visit.

-Easily one of my favorite stops on our entire Florida Keys road trip was the Hemingway Home.
+Easily one of my favorite stops on our entire Florida Keys road trip was the Hemingway Home and Museum.
 Did you know that Ernest Hemingway spent 10 years of his life here in Key West?
 His old home is now a museum open to the public, but it’s not just the prolific author’s home that attracts visitors.

 The Hemingway Home is famous for having its collection of polydactyl cats who live here to this day.
 During Hemingway’s years in the house, he started with one cat with extra toes and in its peak had between 50-60 cats on the property.